platformsh/platformsh-docs/src/configuration/services/headless-chrome.md

 ## Requirements

 Puppeteer requires at least Node.js version 6.4.0, while using the async and await examples below requires Node 7.6.0 or greater.

-Using the Platform.sh Config Reader library requires Node.js 10 or later.
+Using the Platform.sh [Config Reader]((https://github.com/platformsh/config-reader-nodejs)) library requires Node.js 10 or later.

+### Other languages

+It will be necessary to upgrade the version of Node.js in other language containers before using Puppeteer.
+You can use [Node Version Manager](https://github.com/nvm-sh/nvm) or NVM to change or update the version available in your application container by following the instructions in the [Alternate Node.js install](/languages/nodejs/nvm.html) documentation.

 ## Usage example